-Brian J. Connor, CEO of LifeLine Ambulance Service and Robert J. Roderick, Senior Vice President, were both awarded the Maritime Medal of Valor by Admiral Richard Gurnon, President of the Academy.
+Brian J. Connor, Founder of LifeLine Ambulance Service and Robert J. Roderick, Senior Vice President, were both awarded the Maritime Medal of Valor by Admiral Richard Gurnon, President of the Academy.
 This award was presented in honor of their outstanding commitment and dedication to the founding of the Academy’s Emergency Medical Services Program.
 Dr. Jeff Sukor, the ship’s physician, was among those who cited LifeLine’s key role in bringing this program forward.
 “A year and a half ago, the idea of MMA EMS was a concept – an exchange of emails, and today it is the first student operated transporting ambulance service collegiate EMS programs in the state.”

 The ceremony also featured a ribbon-cutting that officially unveiled the LifeLine donated vehicles that make up MMA EMS.
 There is a Class I Basic Life Support (BLS) ambulance, a Class V ambulance and a golf cart ambulance - all intended for use over different areas of the campus.
 LifeLine retrofitted, painted and donated all three vehicles to Mass Maritime, and provided EMT training for the cadets.
 The ambulance carries the most modern basic life support equipment for use by the Academy's emergency medical technicians, including personal protective equipment, medical and trauma equipment, an automated external defibrillator, and onboard oxygen and suction systems.
 LifeLine further donated six AED (automatic external defibrillators) to be used aboard the Maritime Academy’s ship, Kennedy.